<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

-Why is threat hunting important
+Why threat hunting is important

 Many companies support effective malware analysis programs with threat hunting programs, ensuring that they consistently identify active and benign threats across their environment.